IFF-0303/adacvd/README.md

 accelerate launch adacvd/training/train_model.py --train_dir={base_dir} --device=cuda
 ```

 Replace `{base_dir}` with the path to your training directory containing the configuration file (such as [`config/training/train_settings.yaml`](config/training/train_settings.yaml)).
-All model checkpoints and predictions will be stored in this file.
+All model checkpoints and predictions will be stored in this directory.

 > Note: `accelerate launch` enables multi-GPU training when multiple GPUs are available.